CAPT S. Robert Roth

 CMDCM Raymond Kemp, Sr.

-Command Master Chief Raymond D. Kemp enlisted in June 1986 as a Data Processing Technician and completed Basic Training at Recruit Training Center San Diego, California, as well as Class-A School at the Service School Command.
+Command Master Chief Raymond D. Kemp entered the U. S. Navy in June 1986 as a Data Processing Technician; completed Basic Training at Recruit Training Center San Diego, California and Class-A School at Service School Center San Diego.

-Command Master Chief Kemp’s awards and decorations include the Enlisted Surface Warfare Specialist and Enlisted Aviation Warfare Specialist breast insignia, Navy and Marine Corps Commendation Medal (five awards), Navy Achievement Medal (three awards), Combat Action Ribbon, Battle Efficiency Ribbon (two E’s), and numerous other unit or campaign awards.
+Command Master Chief Kemp’s personal qualifications and awards include the Enlisted Surface Warfare, Enlisted Aviation Warfare, and the Enlisted Information Dominance Warfare; Meritorious Service Medal, four Navy and Marine Corps Commendation Medals, three Navy and Marine Corps Achievement Medals, a Combat Action Ribbon, and various unit and campaign awards.